 Closed on: January 1, Shrove Tuesday, December 24/25/31

-Free audio guide available in German, English, French, Italian, Spanish, Russian, Chinese and Japanese
+Free audio guide available in German, English, French, Italian, Spanish, Russian, Chinese, Japanese and Arabic

 Combination ticket